OSH Answers Fact Sheets

 How should I move the cylinders?

-- Remove the regulator and replace the valve protection cap before moving a cylinder.
+- To close the cylinder valves, remove the regulator and replace the valve protection cap and hand tight before moving a cylinder.

 - Call the supplier to remove leaky cylinders immediately.